Oven Roasted Bok Choy with Garlic

 Serving suggestions:

 This makes a beautiful side dish to accompany this juicy Asian steak meal.
 Another way to enjoy oven-roasted bok choy is with a bowl of instant pot orange chicken and white rice.
-I also make it almost all the time when I serve cashew chicken, mongolian chicken, or garlic sesame chicken.
+I also make it almost all the time when I serve cashew chicken, Mongolian chicken, or garlic sesame chicken.
+This easy dish pairs well with stir-fries.

 It can also be served as an appetizer with avocado egg rolls, dumplings, sushi, wings, and potstickers.
-To keep it interesting, I like to add it to toss in different Chinese sauces, like General Tso’s sauce or Teriyaki sauce.
+To keep it interesting, I like to toss it in different Chinese sauces, like General Tso’s or Teriyaki.
+While this recipe is all about Asian flavors, it pairs well and instantly elevates a variety of everyday mains, like oven-roasted chicken or a quick-seared steak.

 How to store leftovers:

-• Refrigerate: You can store in the refrigerator for up to 3 days in an airtight container.
-Keep it mind that it will not stay crispy.
+• Refrigerate: Store it in the refrigerator in an airtight container for up to 3 days.
+Keep in mind that it will not stay crispy.

 • Freezing: Freezing is not recommended after cooking.